 Note: Projects operated by established organizations and projects operated by the City of Toronto’s Agencies, Boards, Commissions, and/or Divisions or by other orders of government are not eligible to receive awards.

-Members of the selection committee declared any affiliations and/or conflicts of interest prior to reviewing nominations.
-Each application was screened for eligibility, then reviewed and scored based on the impacts and effectiveness of the projects/initiatives for providing supports and promoting community safety, reducing community violence along with demonstrating community wellbeing, recovery, and resilience
+Members of the selection committee will declare any affiliations and/or conflicts of interest prior to reviewing nominations.
+Each application will be screened for eligibility and reviewed and scored based on the impacts and effectiveness of projects/initiatives in providing supports and promoting community safety, reducing community violence along with demonstrating community wellbeing, recovery, and resilience.

 Developed by the Task Force on Community Safety, and first presented in 2002, the Mayor’s Community Safety Awards is an event that recognizes outstanding projects, organizations and individuals that contribute to community safety in Toronto.